Skip to Content

 MuK AI Schedule

 Run AI agents on a schedule, let them pause and resume themselves.
-MuK AI Schedule extends muk_ai with cron-driven, autonomous agent sessions: admins define muk_ai.schedule records that fire on a chosen cadence, each one launching a fresh muk_ai.session under a chosen agent and prompt with no user in the loop.
-A per-record dispatch mode fans a single schedule into one session per record matching a domain (or arbitrary Python), and chained sessions expose the previous run's transcript so an agent can recall what it did last time without burning context.
+MuK AI Schedule turns a muk_ai.schedule record into a cron-driven, autonomous agent session: define a record that fires on a chosen cadence, and each fire launches a fresh muk_ai.session under a chosen agent and prompt with no user in the loop.

-This is a pure runtime extension on top of muk_ai's session and tool registry: no new providers, no new chat client, no fork — only _inherit overrides plus a single dedicated cron worker.
+This is a pure runtime extension: no new providers, no new chat client, no fork of muk_ai — only _inherit overrides plus per-schedule owned records.

 Installation